Skip to navigation Skip to content

 Talk about race is often discouraged, but this title aims to bring everyone into the conversation.
 Exploring the history of race and society and giving context to how racist attitudes come into being, the book looks at belonging and identity, the damaging effects of stereotyping and the benefits of positive representation.
 The authors talk sensitively about how to identify and challenge racism, and how to protect against and stop racist behaviour.

-SKU: 9781526303998 Category: Children's Learning Tags: People & places (Children's / Teenage), Personal & social issues: racism & multiculturalism (Children's / Teenage)
+SKU: 9781526303998 Category: Children's Learning Tags: Children's / Teenage general interest: People & places, Children's / Teenage personal & social issues: Racism & multiculturalism

 • Description